 Design Ideas Competition

-This Footbridge Design Ideas Competition is seeking new ideas to help inform Network Rail in their design and installation of fully accessible pedestrian footbridges across the UK rail network.
+The Footbridge Design Ideas Competition sought new ideas to help inform Network Rail in their design and installation of fully accessible pedestrian footbridges across the UK rail network.

 Access for All footbridge, Denmark Hill, London [Image: Network Rail]

 As part of the Department for Transport's Access for All (AfA) programme, Network Rail has installed 200 footbridges since 2006.
 The AfA funding initiative was established to improve accessibility at railway stations through the creation of obstacle free routes from station entrance to the platform.
-Alongside this programme, further, accessible, bridges have been installed as part of Network Rail’s high risk level crossing closure programme and its cyclical Renewals workbank.
-Each of these three key programmes of work will be continued post Network Rail's funding settlement for the operating period 2019–2024.
+Alongside this programme, further, accessible, bridges have been installed as part of Network Rail’s high risk level crossing closure programme and its cyclical renewals work bank.